jessicaschmilovich/AuthentiCheck-AI/README.md

    Analyzes images and provides a percentage likelihood of them being AI-generated.

 2. Text Detection
-   Evaluates text for AI-generated characteristics and delivers a percentage likelihood through an interactive Replit webpage.
+   Evaluates text for AI-generated characteristics and delivers a percentage likelihood through an interactive Replit webpage linked to the main platform.

 3. Voice Detection
    Analyzes voice samples and offers a percentage likelihood of AI generation based on acoustic and syntactic features.